 You are a registered shareholder if your name appears on your share certificate.
-Receiving a proxy form tells you whether you are a registered shareholder.
-If you are a registered shareholder, you will receive a form of proxy containing the relevant details concerning the business of the Meeting, including a control number that must be used in order to vote by proxy in advance of the Meeting or to join the live webcast the day of the Meeting to attend, submit questions and vote at the Meeting, as applicable.
+Receiving a proxy form tells you that you are a registered shareholder.
+If you are a registered shareholder, you will receive a proxy form containing the relevant details concerning the business of the Meeting, including a control code that must be used in order to vote by proxy in advance of the Meeting or to join the live webcast the day of the Meeting to attend, submit or ask questions and vote at the Meeting, as applicable.

-NON-REGISTERED SHAREHOLDERS
+NON- REGISTERED SHAREHOLDERS

 Non-registered shareholders or "beneficial owners" are holders whose shares are held on their behalf through an intermediary or "nominee" such as a bank, a trust company, a securities dealer or broker or other financial institution.
-When you receive a voting instruction form, this tells you that you are a non-registered shareholder.
+Receiving a voting instruction form tells you that you are a non-registered shareholder.
 Most Bombardier shareholders hold their shares in this way.
-Non-registered shareholders are required to seek their voting instructions from their nominees as to how to complete their voting instruction if they wish to vote their shares themselves at the Meeting.
+Non-registered shareholders must obtain voting instructions from their nominees on how to complete their voting instructions if they wish to vote their shares themselves at the Meeting.
 Non-registered shareholders will have received from their nominees a package of information with respect to the Meeting, including the voting instruction form.
 Each nominee has its own signature and return instructions.
 It is important that non-registered shareholders comply with these instructions if they want the voting rights attached to their shares to be exercised.

-Non-registered shareholders who have not duly appointed themselves as proxyholder will not be entitled to vote at the Meeting during the live webcast, or ask questions.
-If you are a non-registered shareholder and have not appointed yourself as a proxyholder, you will be able to attend the Meeting as a guest, but will not be able to vote your shares or ask questions at the Meeting.
+Non-registered shareholders who have not duly appointed themselves as proxyholder will not be entitled to vote at the Meeting during the live webcast, or submit or ask questions.
+If you are a non-registered shareholder and have not appointed yourself as a proxyholder, you will be able to attend the Meeting as a guest, but will not be able to vote your shares or submit or ask questions at the Meeting.
 To appoint yourself as proxyholder, you must follow the instructions set out under the heading "Appointment of a Proxyholder" in this Section 1 of the Circular.